Once the travel bug bites there is no known antidote, and I know that I shall be happily infected until the end of my life.

 Try listening to it.
 You’ll see what I mean.

-and spend time with the children and do outreaches in the community.
-That included a juvenile detention center and an extremely impoverished town in the desert outside of Juarez.
-Life-changing to say the least.
+We visited a juvenile detention center and an extremely impoverished town in the desert outside of Juarez.

 Surfing is a source.
 It’ll change your life.